aouimette/PnET/Installation and setup.md

      and
     `gdb --version`

-    If these commands aren't recognized or you don't get an expected output, doublecheck the Path environment settings (step 2).
+    If these commands aren't recognized or you don't get an expected output, doublecheck the Path environment settings.